 Take the high road, even if you have serious beef with their generation in general and EVEN IF they are ungrateful (chances are they’re secretly grateful anyway).

 You know why?
-Because there is a good chance they taught you how to use a spoon and wipe your a**.
+Because there is a good chance they taught you how to use a spoon.
 That’s why.

 They aren’t digital natives like you and me.
-They are digital immigrants, so learning the digital language is like learning a foreign language as an adult.
+They’re digital immigrants, so learning the digital language is a lot like learning a foreign language as an adult.

 Have you ever tried to learn Chinese?
 I have, and it sucks.
-That’s what it’s like for them.
-Sure some pick it up faster than others, but many of them give up, or worse, rage against technology entirely.
-They call it stupid, unnecessary, distracting, detrimental and even immoral, and a lot of that attitude can be traced back to an ungrateful daughter who was too “busy” to help their mom set up her new printer.
+That’s what it’s like for them on some level.
+Sure, some pick it up faster than others, but many of them give up, or worse, rage against technology entirely.
+They call it stupid, unnecessary, and even immoral, and a lot of that attitude can be traced back to an ungrateful daughter who was too “busy” to help their mom set up her new printer.

-So rather than being a condescending a**bag when your mom can’t figure out how to open those pictures you sent her, try helping her in a kind, gracious manner instead.
+So rather than being a condescending twit when your mom can’t figure out how to open those pictures you sent her, try helping her in a kind, gracious manner instead.

 In fact, you should GO OUT OF YOUR WAY to help the less tech savvy to better understand technology.
 If they understand the digital language better (more specifically, if they understand the signs and symbols of the internet) they can make better decisions about how they use these tools and how they consume the information therein.